minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 <!--
 Let’s dive into the core features of kcover.

 [click] Firstly, there is the “Firewatch of Workloads.”
-This feature will continuously monitor the status of training task workloads, such as PyTorchJob Jobs, and promptly detect any error messages.
+This feature will continuously monitor the status of training task workloads, such as PyTorchJobs, and promptly detect any error messages.

-[click] Next, “Enhanced Observability” will be implemented by utilizing various means to determine the status of tasks, such as observing logs and real-time system calls, thus enhancing the observability of training tasks.
+[click] Next, “Enhanced Observability” will be implemented by utilizing various means to determine the status of jobs, such as observing logs and real-time system calls, thus enhancing the observability of training jobs.

-[click] Through “Periodic Inspection,” we will regularly test the status of tasks, the environment, or infrastructure to ensure that the resources committed to training tasks meet the required conditions, ensuring smooth training progress.
+[click] Through “Periodic Inspection,” we will regularly test the status of jobs, the environment, or infrastructure to ensure that the resources committed to training jobs meet the required conditions, ensuring smooth training progress.

 [click] With “Cascading Shutdown,” when a fault occurs that prevents the training task from continuing, the entire task will be restarted through Cascading Shutdown.
 This prevents the training framework from waiting due to a non-working part, thus avoiding the waste of valuable hardware resources.

-[click] Finally, “Intelli-Migration” will intelligently assess the health status of nodes to determine whether they can continue running tasks, ensuring maximized resource utilization while safeguarding training efficiency.
+[click] Finally, “Intelli-Migration” will intelligently assess the health status of nodes to determine whether they can continue running jobs, ensuring maximized resource utilization while safeguarding training efficiency.
 -->

 ---